 Compliance training plan

-As per the Statista survey, 37% of the respondents talked about insufficient resources being a major problem.
+As per the Statista survey, 37% of the respondents talked about insufficient resources being a major problem in successfully launching a compliance training plan.
 For successful compliance training, you need to come up with a realistic plan that makes optimizes your available resources.

 For example, a virtual training program will not only reduce your costs but it will also cater to remote employees at the same time.
 80% of organizations conduct some compliance training virtually, while 29% have a completely virtual compliance training plan.

 A tool like Bites will let you come up with a comprehensive training program based on visual learning and assessments.
-You can even make your own content with Bites and keep updating the trainees about new developments through different media-supported text channels.
+By using video based assets, employees can more easily internalize and understand the content you are asking them to learn.
+You can create your own content with Bites and keep updating the trainees about new developments through different media-supported text channels.

-Checklist
+Checklist for creating effective compliance training content

 Tailor the course based on the requirements of your organization.
 Focus on both theoretical and practical learning.

-Make sure that the management at every level supports the compliance training and encourages it.
+Make sure that management at every level supports the compliance training and encourages it.

 Be interactive during the training process and approach the trainees as a friend.
-Inject some humour to make them comfortable.
+Inject some humor to make them comfortable.

 Pick a training method or mix them up.
 Training Industry’s 2019 report found that companies usually combine instructor-led classrooms, virtual learning, and self-paced lessons.